Sirensa/array-operations-c/README.md

 # array-operations-c
 A beginner-friendly C program that demonstrates basic array operations: finding the maximum and minimum values, and printing the array in reverse order.
-Includes modular functions and input validation.